 A few weeks after Lee Hipius made her presentation to the Yonkers City Council, the library was destroyed.
 A grainy black and white photo, taken by the Yonkers Herald Statesman in May 1982, reveals the library’s inner sanctum looking as dark as the collapse of a bludgeoned heart.
 A bulldozer is stuck in the library’s entrails.
 All that remains is a shell-shocked corpse, a pile of rubble, steel girders, twisted coil, shards of granite and yards of broken brick.

 The most magical element of the library was the children’s room on the second floor.
 The sound of my footsteps to the second floor was hushed by the honed, low-luster, grainy white marble steps.
 Indiscriminate sharp lines bordered the edge of each step.
 The vertical-shaped window had frames forming ten panes of a certain X pattern.
-Sunlight streamed in through the window and fell on the mosaic floor, where the X shapes now seemed to be transformed by the light into the ethereal images of too many crosses to count.
-As a kid I felt dreamily compelled to count them all while scuffing my feet up the marble steps.
+Sunlight streamed in through the window and fell on the mosaic floor, where the X shapes now seemed to be transformed by the light into ethereal images of many crosses.

 Although Phillip Roth’s 1960s story focused on a rich man - poor man view of the world, its central theme related to class and money could easily be applied to the city of Yonkers circa 1982.
 Only by that time in Yonkers, the real divisions existed among the white east side and everyone else in the west; black, brown, white, poor, and working-class.
 Like Richard Benjamin’s character in the film, the library had the misfortune of being born on the wrong side of the tracks.